cado-security/product-help/docs/cado/discovery-import/cado-host/manual-upload.md

    Replace `$file` with the path to the file you wish to upload.

 4. **Automatic Processing**
-   Cado Host will upload the specified file, and Cado will automatically begin the import and processing of the file.
+   / Forensic Acquisition and Investigation Host will upload the specified file, and Cado will automatically begin the import and processing of the file.

 Here’s the full **Markdown section** ready to paste into your documentation: